-In large part, technological advancements in construction are brought about to fill labour shortages and supplement the current productivity of the workforce.
 Adoption of new products and methods can automate some jobs.
 Drones, 3D printing, building information modelling (BIM) and smart contracts are some of the trends in the construction industry that could see widespread use over the next five to 15 years.
+Moreover, technology and the construction industry continue to evolve together, shaping the future of building.

 Drones

-It should also be noted that drones may not be up to the task for certain inspections.
-If drones are being used for any inspections subject to governmental regulation or owner approval, don’t presume the governing regulatory body or owner will accept drone results to satisfy the conditions of the inspection — check first.
+Professionals should also recognize that drones may not be suitable for certain inspections.
+When inspections fall under governmental regulation or require owner approval, teams must not assume that authorities or owners will accept drone-generated results.
+Instead, they should confirm acceptance requirements in advance.
 In the United States, certain regulatory bodies are already contemplating amending federal standards for bridge inspections to include that drones cannot fully take over the job.

 Building Information Modelling (BIM)